Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-07** : ***Bugfix : Rewriting of deprecated features in diffusers module.*** 🔥 Following the previous quickfix adressing the compatibility issue with diffusers 0.22.1+, biniou is now fully compatible with newest versions of diffusers.
+Use update script to upgrade.
   * 🆕 **2023-11-07** :
     - 🔥 ***Bugfix : Diffusers update.*** 🔥 Following today update of Diffusers to `0.22.1`, a lot of modules based on it were broken.
 This [quickfix](https://github.com/Woolverine94/biniou/commit/aeda0f266df533edf66edfb734ca77382130167a) temporarily freeze the Diffusers version to `0.22.0-dev` and (should) definitively fix the LCM module.